DignitySAMP/vilt-stack/README.md

 - **Tailwind CSS**  version 4.^ (vite)
 - **Ziggy.js** version 2.^

-## TypeScript

-Looking for TypeScript support?
-Check out the [`typescript` branch](https://github.com/DignitySAMP/vilt-stack/tree/typescript) which includes:
-- Full TypeScript configuration for Vue 3 components
-- Type definitions for Inertia.js page props
-- Type definitions for Ziggy.js route helper
-- Base configured `tsconfig.json` and Vite setup

-The TypeScript branch maintains the same "no bloat" philosophy with just the essential type definitions needed for a type-safe VILT stack.

 ## Project Structure

 Vite is configured to inherit from `resources/js/`.
 Naturally you will want to create your `Layouts`, `Components`, `Stores` or `Composables` folders here depending on use case.

 The template only ships a single page, `@/pages/Welcome.vue`, to give you a clean starting point.
 This is the default Laravel 12 Welcome page with Vue, Inertia and Tailwind cards added.